Portfolio | Photo Stories | About |

 Police in riot gear kept guard below the window of the protestors as a large crowd gathered outside.

+A group of protestors blocked a key pathway, making it incredibly time-consuming to walk across campus.
 While walking around, I noticed that Running Wolf, Dumpster Muffin, and the other hippies behind the tree sit controversy had joined the protests.
+Police backup kept arriving, and their numbers grew.

 This was my favorite all day.
 She wins the non-sequitur award.

+As the day progressed and the crowds became increasingly large and rowdy, the UCPD ran out of personnel and called in the Alameda County Sheriff.
 The crowds did not take kindly to Alameda County Sheriffs in riot gear with tear gas guns and gas masks, and several scuffles (not my video) broke out as more and more police arrived on the scene.

 The university had sent various groups of negotiators (students, staff, and others) into the building to try work with the protestors barricaded inside.
 However, at this point the negotiators gave up, conceded defeat, and left the building.
 The crowds were enraged when they thought the protestors would be forcibly dragged out by the SWAT team.